orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ---

 One session still stands out.
-I wanted to teach pick-and-roll reads, but instead of giving instructions,
-I created a **small-sided game** with a few simple constraints.
+To teach pick-and-roll reads, I skipped the explanations and set up a small-sided game with simple constraints.
-Within minutes, the players discovered the very solutions I’d planned to explain in weeks.
+Within minutes, players found the same solutions I’d planned to teach in weeks
 They didn’t need more information — they needed better *problems.*

 ---